 Read more about feeding birds and other wildlife (PDF).

 In case of humm-ergency

 Hummingbirds are resilient little birds, but extreme cold can be hard to handle.
 Signs a hummingbird will need help:

 - frozen in place

 - tongue is sticking out and can’t retract

 - struck a window

 - caught by a cat

-Call the BC SPCA’s Animal Helpline at 1-855-622-7722 to find your nearest rehabilitator, and for advice on transport.
+Call your local wildlife rehabilitator or our Animal Helpline at 1-855-622-7722 for advice on transport.
 Never place an open container of sugar water in the box, as this could damage their delicate feathers and prolong their recovery.
 Only offer a nectar feeder when directed by a wildlife rehabilitator.